BPM should be about exercising and asserting your firms business priorities, along its lines of control, especially lines at the top and the bottom.

 On the other hand, If you pick (ii), you are saying IT can be used as a weapon to find competitive advantages that complement your core competencies.

 Product X in our story, as you might have already guessed, would typically be a packaged application promising ‘industry best practices – acquired from consolidating experience from thousands of implementations’.
-So, consider this – if both and B apply the same best practices, would they truly get competitive?
+So, consider this – if both A and B apply the same best practices, would they truly get competitive?
 Or would those common best practices merely help them stay on equal footing?

-And so to our firms and B, the situation they find themselves in is not very unusual.
+And so to our firms A and B, the situation they find themselves in is not very unusual.
 As I had written in my earlier post,

 …these are situations that our technology consuming customers continuously battle – most top market players have access to similar technologies, products and service providers; similar investments and budgets.….
 Therefore, where is the competitive advantage from IT investments?
 The point I am trying to highlight, or rather reiterate, is that, this is precisely where the power of BPM lies.
 BPM can give you the wherewithal to deal with such situations – In unlocking competitive advantage from areas in your business where packaged applications are, by and large, ill-equipped to address, In making a substantial difference to your bottom-line, and/or your top-line.